hsantanna88/labormarket/README.md

-# lmbias - Limited Mobility Bias Correction for Employer-Employee Matched Dataset
+# labormarket - Tools for Learning How Labor Markets Work
-Limited Mobility Bias Correction for employer-employee matched dataset, leveraging the fast fixed effect models from the fixest package and the Azkarate-Askasua and Zerecero bootstrapping method (http://dx.doi.org/10.2139/ssrn.4322300).
-More analysis coming soon.
+A collection of econometric tools made for the exploration of worker-firm matched datasets.
+It aims to simplify complex concepts, and serves as an invaluable ally for both undergraduates and graduates in navigating labor economics research.